What is a Hope Center?

 Our goal is to partner with local churches to establish 100 Hope Centers throughout Greater New Jersey to link our congregation to mission within their communities.
 The following organizations are GNJ Hope Centers to date:

-- Crisis Room: information and referral services, financial support, clothing, household items, counseling and food pantry
+- Information and referral services, financial support, clothing, household items, counseling and food pantry

 - Asbury UMC in Atlantic City